 At this time, I will be answering all of the questions you might have about Japari Park and Kemono Friends.

-I find myself in a bind as I watch the drama that happens behind this anime.
-On the one hand, I think that ACCA‘s plot and philosophy are told brilliantly, and is very much relevant to the political climate we face today.
-However, I will also have to admit that I am siding with the police, an entity that I strongly distrust.
+I find myself in a bind as I watch the drama that unfolds in this anime.
+I think that ACCA‘s plot and philosophy are told brilliantly, and is very much relevant to the political climate we face today.
+However, I also have to admit that I am siding with the police, an entity that I strongly distrust.
 A very fictitious police, but police nonetheless.
-And it’s too bad that I feel that way.
-Because I really like this anime.
+It’s too bad that I feel that way, because I really like this anime.

 Before I get into this review, I need to set some limitations: